 The Kerenidis Pepe Collection of contemporary art was founded in 2006 in Paris by Iordanis Kerenidis (Research Director at the French National Centre for Scientific Research in quantum computing) and Piergiorgio Pepe (Ethics and compliance professional and lecturer at Sciences Po, Paris).
 It encompasses a variety of initiatives, including acquisitions, organization of exhibitions and projects such as Phenomenon, research on the ethics of collecting, publishing of artist books and catalogues, and other supporting actions.
 As collectors, they strive to practice collecting as a public, reflective, socially responsible endeavor, continuously redeployed towards expanding affective and political purposes.

-Today the collection is composed of about 200 works, with most artists being represented by multiple works.
-They have been focusing on art which uses a conceptual language to interweave the visible and the invisible, the intimate and the political, into affective assemblages that question normative narratives.
-Their acquisition policy is based on research, critical thinking, and a continuous attempt to challenge personal biases and a socially constructed notion of taste.
+Today the collection is composed of about 250 works, with most artists being represented by multiple works.
+It has been focusing on art which uses a conceptual language to interweave the visible and the invisible, the intimate and the political, into affective assemblages that question normative narratives.
+Its acquisition policy is based on research, critical thinking, and a continuous attempt to challenge personal biases and a socially constructed notion of taste.
 The relation to the artists is often one of long-term mutual support and friendship, which allows, at the same time, to contextualize and situate the artworks.
 The list of artworks of the collection is publicly accessible and available to professionals for research, exhibitions and loans, thus ensuring transparency and the public circulation of the artworks.
-Works of the collection have been shown at museums internationally, including at Museo Nacional de Arte Reina Sofia, Madrid; Bonniers Konsthall, Stockholm; Fondation d’entreprise Pernod Ricard, Paris.
+Works from the collection have been exhibited internationally at institutions such as Sharjah Biennial 16, Sharjah; Museo Nacional de Arte Reina Sofia, Madrid; Bonniers Konsthall, Stockholm; Fondation d’entreprise Pernod Ricard, Paris.

-The Kerenidis Pepe Collection has been represented in the acquisition committee of the Centre National des Arts Plastiques (2012–2015), the board of the curatorial office Council, and was named in 2020 in the SUBSTANCE 100 list by Collecteurs.
+The Kerenidis Pepe Collection has been represented in the acquisition committee of the Centre National des Arts Plastiques (2012–2015), the board of the curatorial office Council (2019–2022), and was named in 2020 in the SUBSTANCE 100 list by Collecteurs.

 TEAM